-Answered By: Carolyn Norman Last Updated: Mar 16, 2018 Views: 386
+Answered By: Carolyn F. Norman Last Updated: Mar 16, 2018 Views: 386

 - You may need to download a reader program to view the book.

-You may be able to view the book in preview for a brief period but you will often need to “check out” the book in order to print/copy from it, or to use other special features, (such as notetaking), the vendor may offer.
+- You may be able to view the book in preview for a brief period but you will often need to “check out” the book in order to print/copy from it, or to use other special features, (such as notetaking), the vendor may offer.

 - Due to copyright restrictions, databases won't allow you to print or permanently download the whole book.
 Typically, only 10-20% of a book’s content can be printed.

-You should ALWAYS access items through our Library Catalog interface or the NU library website-provided links.
+- You should ALWAYS access items through our Library Catalog interface or the NU library website-provided links.
 If you go directly to the vendor’s site a payment request will appear, since you will be considered to be a private user.

 For more information about electronic books available through National University Library resources please consult our Research Guide on E-Books.
 If you need help finding or using an ebook, contact us at firstname.lastname@example.org or (858)-541-7900.